michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 33. And the Lord said to him, Loose thy sandals from thy feet: for the ground on which thou standest is holy.

-34. Seeing I have seen the affliction of my people whoare in Mitsreen, and his groaning I have heard, and I have descended that I may deliver them.
-And now come, I will send thee into Mitsreen.
+34. Seeing I have seen the affliction of my people who

 35. This Musha whom they denied, when they said, Who appointed thee over us a prince and a judge? this, sent Aloha unto them a prince and a deliverer by the hand of the angel who appeared to him at the bush.